abdullahel11/CoffeeBusinessAnalysis/README.md

-**5.What has been the profit margin for each coffee type since launching in 2019?**
+**5. What has been the profit margin for each coffee type since launching in 2019?**

 - **Arabica** profit margin is **9%**
 - **Excelsa** profit margin is **11%**